ZekeLewis/blockchain-messaging-app/README.md

 - **User Identity:** Managing user identity on the blockchain involves defining how keys are associated with user accounts.
 This ensures the security and privacy of users.

 - **Incentives:** To encourage node participation in the network, economic incentives such as transaction fees or block rewards can be implemented.

-## Contributing

-We enthusiastically welcome contributions from the community.
-If you have ideas for improvements or discover issues, please open an issue or submit a pull request.

 ## License